- 6.1.1. Format

 - Releases containing previously unreleased tracks (or mostly previously unreleased tracks) that are not called compilations by an official source.

-- If there is doubt or disagreement, please do not use the tag, and please ask in the Adding & Updating forum for advice.
+- If there is doubt or disagreement, please do not use the tag and please ask in the Database Forum for advice.

 6.16.7.
 Examples of the use of this tag: